avidbiscuit/ait-wiki/content/blocks/engine.md

 ## How Do I Use It?

 You can place the Engine anywhere inside the TARDIS and attach components to it by using Artron Cables and the Generalized Subsystem Core.
+The engine also has durability if you need help with repairing it, check out the `durabilty` page!

 ## How Do I Get It?
 It is fabricated with a blueprint within the fabricator.